DHI/WaterBench-TimeSeries-WWTPINflow/README.md

 This repository provides access to measurements of the water inflow to a waster water treatment plant (WWTP).
 The data is accompanied by observations of relevant climate variables near the WWTP.

+The dataset contains approximately 18 months of hourly observations.
+The exact locations of the WWTP and weather station are confidential.

 ## Intended use

-The dataset is aimed at supporting educational, research, and exploratory activities, such as:
+This repository is aimed at supporting educational, research, and exploratory activities, such as:

 - Experimenting with time series models for forecasting
+- Benchmarking machine learning models
 - [...]

 ## Folder structure